-Promoting Educator Networks: Standards-Based Instruction for English Learners (PEN)
+Promoting Educator Networks: Standards-Based Instruction for English Learners

 The Center for Applied Linguistics (CAL) is working in partnership on this project with the University of Oregon’s Global and Online Education Department (Global), the TESOL International Association (TESOL), and a team of Local Education Agencies.
 It is overseen by the evaluation expertise of SRI International (SRI).
-Funded by a grant from the Office of Innovation and Improvement (i3), U.S. Department of Education, this four-year project addresses the competition’sAbsolute Priority of Improving Academic Outcomes for English Learners (ELs) under Subpart (a) Aligning and implementing the curriculum and instruction used in grades K-12 for language development and content courses.
+Funded by a grant from the U.S. Department of Education, Office of Innovation and Improvement's Investing in Innovation fund (i3), this four-year project addresses the competition’s Absolute Priority of Improving Academic Outcomes for English Learners (ELs) under Subpart (a) Aligning and implementing the curriculum and instruction used in grades K-12 for language development and content courses.

-The project will customize an online platform, ObaVerse, which was created by the University of Oregon, to enhance traditional approaches to professional development (PD) through facilitating teacher networks.
+The project customizes an online platform, ObaVerse, which was created by the University of Oregon, to enhance traditional approaches to professional development (PD) through facilitating teacher networks.
 The Education Connections website within ObaVerse houses the project's core activities, with the goal of improving teachers’ standards-based, EL-relevant instruction.

 - Interactive Resource Repository with high-quality, practical resources for teachers

 Special Project Features include: